NuevoFoundation/workshops/content/english/java-datastructures/arraylists/problem1.md

 ## ArrayList Task 3: Removing Elements

-<p>The same Chinese restaurant has a bug in their code!
+The same Chinese restaurant has a bug in their code!
 Orders have been duplicated randomly and the `ArrayList` are filled with copies of orders.
-Help the owner out by writing a program to remove the first `n` occurrences of a given order in the `ArrayList`.</p>
+Help the owner out by writing a program to remove the first `n` occurrences of a given order in the `ArrayList`.

 ```js javascript
     ArrayList<String> menu = new ArrayList<>();